zaiisao/Documentation/en/Voice/encryption_ios_agora.md

 <img alt="../_images/agora-encryption_en.png" src="https://web-cdn.agora.io/docs-files/en/agora-encryption_en.png" />

-> To reduce the SDK size, if your app uses `libcrypto.so`, you can use it instead of `libagora-crypto.so` included in the Agora SDK since both files are the same.
+> To reduce the SDK size, if your app uses `libcrypto.a`, you can use it instead of `libagora-crypto.a` included in the Agora SDK since both files are the same.
 The Agora SDK `libagora-crypto.so` version is 1.0.2g.

 ### Objective-C